Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 annual renewal rate of housing stock europe

 This is one of the core advantages of investing in the center of a city such as Budapest.
-Because of extremely strict zoning laws to preserve the gorgeous historical character of the city, supply is inherently limited.
+Because of extremely strict zoning laws to preserve the gorgeous historical character of the core city, supply is inherently limited.
 This contrasts with cities such as Warsaw where high-rises keep popping up everywhere.

 Limited supply is inherently bullish for real estate investors in Budapest.